 Religious Studies Courses

-- Religious Studies or Theology courses transferred from Catholic Colleges or Universities are accepted and count toward General Education Foundational RELS credit, Divisional credit, Elective credit, or College Elective credit.
+- Religious Studies or Theology courses transferred from Catholic colleges or universities are accepted and count toward General Education Foundational RELS credit, Divisional credit, Elective credit, or College Elective credit.

-- Courses transferred from other faith-based colleges or universities will be accepted as General Education Divisional or Elective credit, or College Elective credit.
+- Courses transferred from other faith-based colleges or universities will be accepted as General Education Divisional or Elective credit, or University Elective credit.
 In some cases, one bible/scripture course from faith-based colleges and universities may count toward General Education Foundational RELS (200 level) credit.
 Placement of credits will be based on the sending institution and course description and determined by the Registrar’s Office in consultation with the Director of General Education.

-- Religious Studies or theology courses transferred from all other institutions will be accepted as General Education Divisional or Elective credit, or College Elective credit as specified in institutional articulations or as determined by the Registrar’s Office in consultation with the Director of General Education.
+- Religious Studies or theology courses transferred from all other institutions will be accepted as General Education Divisional or Elective credit, or University Elective credit as specified in institutional articulations or as determined by the Registrar’s Office in consultation with the Director of General Education.